colouring-cities/colouring-core/etl/README.md

 If you didn't download the OS files to the Ubuntu machine where you are setting up your Colouring London application, you will need to make them available there.
 If you are using Virtualbox, you could host share a folder containing the files with the VM via a shared folder (e.g. [see these instructions for Mac](https://medium.com/macoclock/share-folder-between-macos-and-ubuntu-4ce84fb5c1ad)).

-## Process and load Ordance Survey data
+## Process and load Ordnance Survey data

-Before running any of these scripts, you will need the OS data for your area of interest.
-AddressBase and MasterMap are available directly from [Ordnance Survey](https://www.ordnancesurvey.co.uk/).
-The alternative setup below uses OpenStreetMap.

 The scripts should be run in the following order: